 Freud’s Journey from Neurology to Psychoanalysis

-Beginning in 1881 Freud joined the Vienna General Hospital as a physician where he worked in different departments.
+Beginning in 1881, Freud joined the Vienna General Hospital as a physician, where he worked in different departments.
 In parallel, he conducted studies in the field of neurology.
 His research created one of the cornerstones for the discovery of neurons.
 He published papers on aphasia.
-His other interest was the psychopharmacology.
+His other interest was psychopharmacology.
 In 1884, Freud published a paper “On Coca,” from today’s standpoint a controversial study.
-However, in this time cocaine was a newly extracted drug with stimulating properties.
-Freud assumed that it can be used for the treatment for alcohol and morphine addiction.
-After having discovered the addictive nature of cocaine he abandoned the studies.
+However, at this time, cocaine was a newly extracted drug with stimulating properties.
+Freud assumed that it could be used for the treatment of alcohol and drug addiction.
+After having discovered the addictive nature of cocaine, he abandoned the studies.

-In 1885 he got a grant from the Austrian government which allowed him to travel to Paris and to participate in the lectures of Jean Martin Charcot in the Salpêtrière hospital in Paris.
-Salpêtrière, at that time, was the leading hospital in the field of neurosciences.
+In 1885 he got a grant from the Austrian government, which allowed him to travel to Paris and to participate in the lectures of Jean Martin Charcot in the Salpêtrière hospital in Paris.
+Salpêtrière, at that time, was the leading hospital in the field of neuroscience.
 He stayed in Paris from October 1885 to February 1886.

 Salpêtrière

-At that time Charcot was one of the most famous physicians in Europe.
-Charcot was trained as neurologist but dedicated his attention to hypnosis.
+At that time, Charcot was one of the most famous physicians in Europe.
+Charcot was trained as a neurologist but dedicated his attention to hypnosis.
 Freud witnessed Charcot inducing pseudo-epileptic, so-called hysterical seizures, in patients through hypnosis.
-This strengthened Freud in his assumption that the triggers of certain diseases are not of a physical, but of psychological origin.
+This strengthened Freud in his assumption that the triggers of certain diseases are not of a physical but of psychological origin.

 Hysteria and sexuality

-Freuds patients, mostly women, belonged to the Viennese upper-class.
-This part of the society adhered to to the rigid morality of the 19th century, called the “Victorian era“.
-The reason that the symptoms of hysteria appeared especially in young girls and women was the conservative nature of the society which prohibited any expression of erotic desires, especially in higher class women.
+Freuds patients, mostly women, belonged to the Viennese upper class.
+This part of society adhered to the rigid morality of the 19th century, called the “Victorian era.”
+The reason that the symptoms of hysteria appeared especially in young girls and women was the conservative nature of the society, which prohibited any expression of erotic desires, especially in higher-class women.
 This led to internal conflicts between societal values and desires.
-Such inner tension was the triggering factor for the onset of neurosis in a big percentage of upper-class females.
+Such inner tension was the triggering factor for the onset of neurosis in a large percentage of upper-class females.

-Freud, who was neurologist and possessed little knowledge in the field of psychiatry.
-His psychiatric experience was limited to few weeks of training in one of the psychiatric hospitals in Vienna.
-Based on the observation of his upper-class female clients, Freud generalized and put sexuality as the corner stone of the neurotic conflict and sexuality as the only origin of neurosis..
+Freud, who was a neurologist and possessed little knowledge in the field of psychiatry.
+His psychiatric experience was limited to a few weeks of training in one of the psychiatric hospitals in Vienna.
+Based on the observation of his upper-class female clients, Freud generalized and put sexuality as the cornerstone of the neurotic conflict and sexuality as the only origin of neurosis.

 Work with Josef Breuer